Allan Rodríguez

 Allan Estuardo Rodríguez Reyes (/es/; 19 October 1981) is a Guatemalan politician from the Vamos party who was president of the Congress of the Republic of Guatemala from 2020 to 2022.

-He was elected President of the Congress of the Republic of Guatemala on 14 January 2020 and swore in Alejandro Giammattei as president of Guatemala that same day.
+He was elected President of the Congress of the Republic of Guatemala on 14 January 2020 and swore in Alejandro Giammattei as president of Guatemala on the same day.